Table of Contents

 So if one muscle group is significantly stronger than the other, it can lead to both immobility and injury.
 Therefore, one of the keys to any successful strength training program is to focus on building strength across all the major muscle groups.

-In general, each strength training session will start out with a major compound movement followed up by some assistance exercises, which are designed to further improve your strength on the main movement.
+In general, each strength training session will start out with a major compound movement followed up by some assistance exercises designed to further improve your strength on the main movement.

 Your primary lift is always going to be a compound exercise — i.e. an exercise that engages multiple muscle groups across multiple joints.
 Working the compound movements first maximizes the hormonal effect you need for strength development.

-The main compound movements in most strength training programs are the squat, bench press, deadlift, and sometimes also the overhead press.
+The main compound movements in most strength training programs are the squat, bench press, deadlift, and sometimes also the overhead press and row.
 Together, these lifts help to target all of the major muscle groups throughout your body.